IntelliCode team completions: AI-assisted IntelliSense based on your code

-Clone the repo, open the ConferenceBuddy.sln solution, build to check that it's working, and then train the model.
+Fork the repo to your personal account, clone the repo, open the ConferenceBuddy.sln solution, build to check that it's working, and then train the model.
 You'll find some good completions on instances of the AskWhoTask class.

-Clone the repo, open the RssReader.sln solution, build to check that it's working, and then train the model.
+Fork the repo to your personal account, clone the repo, open the RssReader.sln solution, build to check that it's working, and then train the model.
 You'll find some good completions on instances of the MainViewModel class.

 Data and privacy

-The extracted data is transmitted, over HTTPS, to the IntelliCode service.
-The service then uses machine learning algorithms to train a model for your code.
+The extracted data is transmitted over HTTPS to the IntelliCode service.
+The service then uses machine-learning algorithms to train a model for your code.
 It returns the model to your computer where it's merged with the base model.

 View extracted data